vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 ‘Is it so that here (in this gospel), that is in this prayer, only the majesty of the Creator 18 with respect to the created world (kārya) is considered, but not the as pirant’s longing for or obtaining of (Sivahood)?’
 The answer is ‘No’.
-Just because ´ He sees that those who are not yet in His ultimate grace, due to their office of being aspirant, lack Sivahood/blessedness ( ´ aśivatva), while those who have reached (the ultimate) state of being without suffering possess Sivahood/ blessedness, He pro- ´ claims this last S¯utra.
-The words in this S¯utra ‘(He) must be’ express a wish: he wishes, he is longing, he pursues. . . .
+Just because ´ He sees that those who are not yet in His ultimate grace, due to their office of being aspirant, lack Sivahood/blessedness ( ´ aśivatva), while those who have reached (the ultimate) state of being without suffering possess Sivahood/ blessedness, He pro- ´ claims this last Sūtra.
+The words in this Sūtra ‘(He) must be’ express a wish: he wishes, he is longing, he pursues. . . .
 And because it is the Eternal Siva (Sadāśiva) ´ who gives the instruction, the state of being without suffering (duh. khānta) is eter nal.
 (Here) ends His office of Creator.
 Therefore it is certain: this end of suffering is for good.
 (Kaun. ḍinya ad PS 5.45–47)

 This doctrine, scholastic, technical, and elitist as it may be, of a personal gracious God, who has descended to earth in order to save all those from suffering who have the courage and stamina to give up their own person for the sake of attaining Him, was something of a religious revolution in the first centuries ad in northern India.